liuminzhao/liuminzhao.github.com/_posts/2013-01-15-fortran-notes.md

 2. no type
 3. should not be declared in the calling program unit
 4. called by `call`
+5. call by reference
+6. must be a stand alone statement

 Subroutine has `RETURN`